 NOTE: The reason we recommend cutting the shelf plywood before installing the shelf brackets is that in some installations, holding the plywood in place on the wall is a good visual cue when determining the locations for the shelf brackets in the next step.Continue to 3 of 10 below.

 03 of 10

 Mark the Shelf Bracket Holes

 With the plywood for the shelf cut, the next step is to begin the installation of the shelf brackets.
 These brackets should be installed to the manufacturer's specifications, but some good general guidelines are when installing on a plastered (or sheetrocked) wall, you'll want the screws for the shelf brackets to be installed into the underlying studs.
 For attachment on a concrete wall (as shown in the image on this page), use appropriate anchors and screws.

-Position one of the shelf brackets at the appropriate height (allowing for the 3/4" thick plywood shelf and approximately 10-12" in from the expected end of the shelf location) and mark the hole locations with a pencil, as shown in the picture.
+Position one of the shelf brackets at the appropriate height (allowing for the 3/4 inch thick plywood shelf and approximately 10 to 12 inches in from the expected end of the shelf location) and mark the hole locations with a pencil, as shown in the picture.

 TIP: Ideally, you'll want to install one shelf bracket, then use your level to align the second bracket at the proper height (to ensure that your shelf will be level in the final installation).Continue to 4 of 10 below.